 Introduced native and non-native animal species in salt marshes (New Zealand mudsnail, nutria) are usually in direct competition with native wildlife species for food, shelter, and breeding areas and often cause existing native species populations to decline or become extirpated.
-Ultimately, invasive animal species can result in considerable impact to native wildlife and the habitat they are dependent upon.
+Ultimately, animal invasive species can result in considerable impact to native wildlife and the habitat they are dependent upon.
 Limiting invasive and exotic animal species will provide improved quality habitat and wildlife health and survival.
 Actions will be taken to reduce competition between native and non-native animal species.

-Monitoring sedimentation rates and vegetation response within the bay and salt marsh is important to the understanding of the potential resilience of these habitats to sea level rise, storm surges, and flood events.
+Monitoring sedimentation rates and vegetation response within the bay and salt marsh is important to the understanding of the potential resilience of these habitats to sea level rise, storm surges and flood events.

-Objective 4.2 Protect and maintain intertidal mudflats
+Objective 2.2 Protect and maintain intertidal mudflats

-Protect and maintain 19 acres of intertidal mudflats on Nestucca Bay NWR for the benefit of migratory birds (e.g., American wigeon, mallard, great blue heron, peregrine falcon, western sandpiper, short-billed dowitcher), salmonids (e.g., Chinook, cutthroat, coho), shellfish (e.g., sand shrimp, benthic worms, native clams), and diverse assemblage of intertidal mudflat species (e.g., river otter) throughout the life of the CCP.
+Protect and maintain 0.8 acre of intertidal mudflats on Siletz Bay NWR for the benefit of migratory birds (e.g., American wigeon, mallard, great blue heron, peregrine falcon,), salmonids (e.g., Chinook, cutthroat, coho), shellfish (e.g., ghost shrimp, benthic worms, native clams), and a diverse assemblage of intertidal mudflat species (e.g., river otter) throughout the life of the CCP.
+Shorebirds common in the Pacific Flyway system that utilize mudflats include least and western sandpiper, dunlin, short and long-billed dowitcher, greater yellowlegs, black-bellied plover, rednecked phalarope, whimbrel, long-billed curlew, and black turnstone.
 Intertidal mudflats are characterized by the following attributes:

 - Diverse elevations ranging from about 3 feet below MLLW to about 4 feet MLLW that is completely inundated during two daily tidal cycles

 - Sandy/muddy substrate that is sparsely vegetated by widgeon grass and seasonal algae blooms

 - Presence of LWD

 - Presence of biofilm on muddy substrate

 - No Japanese eelgrass

-No cordgrass species
+- No cordgrass species